Nuitka/Nuitka-website/doc/doc/roadmap.rst

 *******************************

 Providing docker images like ``manylinux`` does with Nuitka installed into all of them and ready to use.
-Might make this a free feature once it's done and supports ``--commercial`` download of the plugins nicely.

-Providing containers with old Linux, and optimally compiled CPython with podman such that building with Nuitka on Fedora latest and Ubuntu latest can be done fully automatically and still run on very old Linux.
-Right now this is implemented, but works mostly locally and needs more work than it should.
+Providing containers with old Linux, and optimally compiled CPython with ``podman`` such that building with Nuitka on Fedora latest and Ubuntu latest can be done fully automatically and still run on very old Linux.

 ********************************************
  Complete Support for Python Version (3.10)